Thermal acoustic imaging

-Thermal acoustic imaging (TAI) is a proprietary active thermographic inspection process developed by Pratt and Whitney (P&W) in 2005; TAI is a nondestructive testing (NDT) method to detect internal and external cracking of hollow core turbofan engine fan blades.
-TAI is performed to inspect the PW4000 112 in diameter fan blades in an enclosed air-conditioned room within P&W's overhaul and repair facility in East Hartford, Connecticut.
+Thermal acoustic imaging (TAI) is an active thermographic inspection process developed by Pratt and Whitney (P&W) in 2005.
+TAI is a nondestructive testing (NDT) method to detect internal and external cracking of hollow-core metallic turbofan engine fan blades.
+Considered proprietary by P&W, TAI is performed to inspect the PW4000 112 in diameter fan blades in an enclosed air-conditioned room within the engine manufacturer's overhaul and repair facility in East Hartford, Connecticut.

 Technical description

 In the TAI process, sound energy is applied to excite the fan blade.
 If a discontinuity exists in the metal, the excitation will cause each side of the contacting discontinuity to move, resulting in frictional heating.
 The frictional heating is detected on the surface of the fan blade by a thermal imaging sensor.

 To examine a complete fan blade, the convex and concave surfaces of the fan blade airfoil are divided into zones and the computer controlled thermal sensor takes an image of each zone while sound energy is applied.
 After both sides of the fan blade have been completely scanned, the images are processed by a computer and then displayed on a monitor for evaluation by an inspector.
 The computer can enhance the image to assist the inspector in evaluating any indications.
 Some indeterminate indications may require reinspection, which in turn may require repainting of the fan blade and repeating the TAI process.
-If a fan blade has an indication the inspector is not able to evaluate conclusively, the inspector should forward the images along with the fan blade to a Process Engineer for further evaluation and possible application of alternative NDT methods such as ultrasonic and/or x-ray inspection.
+If a fan blade has an indication the inspector is not able to evaluate conclusively, the inspector should forward the images along with the fan blade to a process engineer for further evaluation, including by ultrasonic or x-ray inspection.